elixir-europe/rdmkit/pages/your_domain/cancer_data_management.md

 #### Considerations

 * The data access procedure could be different for different data sources.
-Be mindful to contact the relevant data creators and managers for the relevant access rights
+Be mindful to contact the relevant data creators and managers for the relevant access rights.
-* Interoperability of data originating from multiple screening programs is not guaranteed
+* Interoperability of data originating from multiple screening programs is not guaranteed.
-* For general health data considerations, see [Health data page](health_data)
+* For general health data considerations, see [Health data page](health_data).
-* For general bioimaging data considerations, see [bioImaging data page](bioimaging_data)
+* For general bioimaging data considerations, see [bioImaging data page](bioimaging_data).

 #### Solutions